-Below are some simple ideas on how to throw a wonderful and budget friendly children’s tea party.
-Shhhh… I may be doing this for my daughter’s sixth birthday party too.
+Below are some simple ideas on how to throw a wonderful and budget friendly children’s afternoon tea party theme.
+Shhhh… I may be doing this for my daughter’s sixth birthday party or Valentines day party too.

 Step 1: Pick a date and send out your invitations

 I love the idea of a princess tea party for little girls because at this age, they love princesses and fairies.
 Pick an invitation that fits within your theme and pick a time that works for the majority of your guests.
-In general a traditional tea party will start at 3 pm and a luncheon tea party will start around 11 am.
+In general, traditional tea parties will start at 3 pm and a luncheon will start around 11 am.

-A typical tea party menu will comprise of a small selection of dainty sandwiches, buttery scones with jam, and an array of pastries and dessert.
-For children you will want to go with something much simpler since their taste buds are less developed.
+A typical tea party menu consists of a small selection of dainty sandwiches, buttery scones with jam, and an array of pastries and dessert.
+For kids you will want to go with something much simpler since their taste buds are less developed.
+Assorted tea sandwiches are great!

 A sample tea party menu should include: